FranckFreiburger/vue-pdf/README.md

   mounted() {
     var self = this;

-	 /*
-	  * Make use of axios to make ajax request to a secured REST endpoint that returns
+    //Use axios library to make ajax call to REST endpoint that returns pdf as octet stream const authHeader = "Bearer yourAccessTokenGoesHere";
-	  * PDF as octet stream.
-	  */
-    const authHeader = "Bearer yourAccessTokenGoesHere";

     axios({